-The Certification/Tire label which is on the rear edge of the driver's door, or on the incomplete vehicle document in the cab, shows the correct inflation pressures for your tires, when they're cold.
+The Certification/Tire label, which is on the driver's door lock pillar, shows the correct inflation pressures for your tires, when they're cold.
 "Cold" means your vehicle has been sitting for at least three hours or driven no more than a mile.